Kemar101/HT16K33/README.md

 <img src="https://raw.githubusercontent.com/Kemar101/HT16K33/master/display.jpg" width="500" />

 # Production Testing
 In order to mass produce this project I would try and buy every thing in bulk.
 For example instead of trying to buy 100 raspberry pi for $100, i can contact the retailer that sell the pi to try and get a discount in bulk.
 The same thing would apply for the Acrylic Sheet, buying them in bulk or multiple large sheets.
 This would drastically reduce the price to mass produce, than buying them individually.
+For example contacting Adafruit and asking if they sell your sensor in bulk or Canakit if you can buy the raspberry pi in bulk.